The site is temporarily down due to maintenance. Sorry for the inconvenience.

 How to prepare for the test?

-It is necessary to external before collecting urineConduct a thorough toilet of the genitals (it is better to use laundry soap):
+It is necessary to external before collecting urineHygienic treatment of the genitals:

-• In women - Before collecting urine, women insert a gynecological tampon into the vagina.
+• In women – a gynecological tampon should be placed in the vagina before collecting urine.

 • In men - a thorough toilet of the external genitalia with the opening of the head of the penis.

-• In infants - after thorough toileting of the genitals, it is advisable to collect urine in a urinal.
-Urine squeezed out of a diaper is not subject to examination.
-Urine is collected in a special container or a clean glass container.
+• In infants – after a thorough toilet of the genitals, it is advisable to collect urine in a urinal.
+Urine squeezed out of diapers cannot be examined!
+Urine is collected in a special urine container.

 Urine of ear smear

-• The first portion of urine should not be taken and the middle portion of urine in the amount of at least 10-20 ml should be placed in a sterile urine container.
-Do not collect the last portion of urine!
+• The first portion of urine should be poured out and the middle portion, 10-20 ml, should be collected in a container.

-• In infants - after washing the periurethral area with soap and water or cleaning it with a disinfectant towel and drying it with a clean, dry towel, it is advisable to collect urine in urinals.
-Urine squeezed out of diapers cannot be tested.
-Transfer the urine from the urinal to a sterile container and bring it to the laboratory.
+• In infants – After washing the periurethral area with soap and water or wiping it with a disinfectant wipe and drying it with a clean, dry towel, it is advisable to collect the urine in a container.

-• If the urine is placed in a sterile container containing a preservative (eg boric acid), the urine can be stored in the refrigerator for 24 hours.
+• If urine is collected in a container with a preservative (e.g. boric acid), store it under refrigerated conditions for 24 hours.

 Research material